Natalia Danesi Murray: Personal life

-In 1924 she married William Murray (died 1949), head of William Morris Agency in New York.
+In 1924, she married William Murray (died 1949), head of William Morris Agency in New York.
 They divorced in 1936.

-From 1940 to 1978 she had a relationship with Janet Flanner, from 1940 to 1944 living together in New York City, and then long-distance, Danesi Murray living in New York, Flanner in Paris.
+From 1940 to 1978, she had a relationship with Janet Flanner, from 1940 to 1944, living together in New York City, and then long-distance, Danesi Murray living in New York, Flanner in Paris.
 Flanner had also other relationships, and when Danesi Murray complained about that, Flanner replied: "You complain that I have three wives and the truth is, as you know, that I also have a husband, The New Yorker."
-In 1975, Janet Flanner returned to New York City, permanently, to be cared for by Murray.
+In 1975, Flanner returned to New York City, permanently, to be cared for by Murray.